sinorga/MuranoCLI/README.markdown

 All test for MuranoCLI are done with rspec.

 The tests are internal (`--tag ~cmd`) or command (`--tag cmd`).
 The internal tests are for the object that build up the internals.
-The command tests run `murano` form the shell and are for testing the user facing components.
+The command tests run `murano` from the shell and are for testing the user facing components.
 A subset of the command tests work with the live Murano servers (`--tag needs_password`).